 - Do all links, buttons, form fields (text fields, radio buttons, checkboxes, etc.), and other interactive elements have unique, descriptive labels?
 If someone can click an item, it needs a name that can be shared by assistive technology.
 The label should match or start with the visible text, which helps people using speech recognition software.
 Also, you shouldn't use the same label for different items on the same page, as this can be confusing.
-For more, see Write link text.
+For more, see Write link text for accessibility.

 - Does each page within the website or application have a unique title?
 The title is the first piece of information announced by a screen reader when navigating to a new page.
 The title should inform people of where they are, with the most specific information first.